RosettaCommons/documentation/scripting_documentation/FeaturesExtracting.md

 Implmenting a FeaturesReporter involves the following steps:

 1. Implement the FeaturesReporter class interface (see directly below).
-2. Add FeatureReporter to FeaturesReporterFactory (rosetta/main/source/src/protocols/features/FeaturesReporterFactory.cc).
+2. Implement the FeaturesReporterCreator class interface (like you would for a mover).
+3. Register the FeatureReporter with the FeaturesReporterRegistrator (rosetta/main/source/src/protocols/init/init.FeaturesReporterCreators.ihh and rosetta/main/source/src/protocols/init/init.FeaturesReporterRegistrators.ihh)
-3. Add the FeatureReporter to the FeatureReporterTests (rosetta/main/source/test/protocols/features/FeaturesReporterTests.cxxtest.hh) Unit Test.
+4. Add the FeatureReporter to the FeatureReporterTests (rosetta/main/source/test/protocols/features/FeaturesReporterTests.cxxtest.hh) Unit Test.
-4. Consider adding the FeatureReporter to the features integration test (rosetta/main/tests/integration/tests/features).
+5. Consider adding the FeatureReporter to the features integration test (rosetta/main/tests/integration/tests/features).
-5. Document the FeatureReporter in the [[Features Database Schema|FeatureReporters]] page.
+6. Document the FeatureReporter in the [[Features Database Schema|FeatureReporters]] page.
-6. Add new types in <FeatureReporters> organizational page
+7. Add new types in <FeatureReporters> organizational page

 FeatureReporter Class Interface
 -------------------------------